-[Publications: The publication(s) referred to or incorporated by reference in this rule is available from the agency.]
+[Publications: Publications referenced are available from the agency.]
 Stat.
 Auth: ORS.
 830 Stats.
-Implemented: ORS 830.110

-Hist.: MB 38, f.
+Implemented: ORS 830.110 Hist.: MB 38, f.
 1-18-68; MB 13-1997, f. & cert. ef.
-12-5-97
+12-5-97 which are organized boating water events of limited duration conducted according to a prearranged schedule.
+Predicted log races, cruises and/or other marine events conducted by individual groups, which do not introduce extra or unusual water safety hazards are exempted from the provisions of this rule.